davidmingueza98/ork-island/README.md

 # ork-island
-Algorithm in C++ that implements a strategy in a game

 ## Game rules
 The power of Sauron, the Lord of the Rings, is spreading throughout Middle Earth.
 People flee in terror from his bloodthirsty ork soldiers.
 As a result, once prosperous cities are now abandoned, and vast areas of land have become as lifeless as a desert.
 Sauron’s troops would quickly conquer all Middle Earth... were it not for their own greed and ambition.

 In this game, four players compete to conquer an island of Middle Earth for Sauron.
 The winner of a match is the one that gets the highest score at the end.
 The map of the island is represented with a (randomly generated) square board.

-The cells on this board can be of different types: WATER, GRASS, FOREST, SAND, CITY or PATH.
+The cells on this board can be of different types:
+- WATER
+- GRASS
+- FOREST
+- SAND
+- CITY
+- PATH

 Being an island, the board is surrounded with WATER.
 Moreover, cells of type CITY are grouped into rectangles representing cities, hence the name.
 Similarly, cells of type PATH are grouped into sequences that form paths.

-Paths connect different cities and never cross each other.
+**Paths connect different cities and never cross each other.**

 In order to conquer the island, each player runs an army of ork soldiers.
 At each round of the match, players command their orks.
 Any player that tries to give more than 1000 instructions in the same round will be aborted.

-An ork can be instructed to remain still or move one cell towards the north, south, east or west direction.
+An ork can be instructed to remain still or move one cell towards:
+ - North
+ - South
+ - East
+ - West

 If an ork receives more than one instruction, all but the first one are ignored.
-Orks cannot move to cells with WATER (since otherwise they would lose the layer of dirt on their skin).
+**Orks cannot move to cells with WATER** (since otherwise they would lose the layer of dirt on their skin).
 On the other hand, they can move to all other cells.
 However, when an ork moves, its health (an integer value) decreases.
 Depending on the type of cell where an ork goes, this decrement in health may be different.
 When an ork reaches a negative health, it dies and